xXleowXx/gitlab-charts/doc/quickstart/index.md

 ### Installing kubectl

 To install kubectl, see the [Kubernetes installation documentation](https://kubernetes.io/docs/tasks/tools/).
-The documentation covers most operating systems and Google Cloud SDK, which you may have installed during the previous step.
+The documentation covers most operating systems and the Google Cloud SDK, which you may have installed during the previous step.

 Be sure to configure your `kubectl` to talk to your newly minted cluster, per